 - Anti-Theft Devices – Factory-installed security systems will reduce the annual insurance premium more than a system that is added later.
 Satellite-monitoring systems have reduced the number of thefts in certain areas of the country, so insurance rates are changing accordingly.

 - Insurance Institute for Highway Safety – Read the “Insurance Losses by Make and Model” summary sheet information for each car that might be of interest.
 These information sheets are created for a range of model years and provide insight for the potential buyer to see how the cars are rated for injury, accident, and theft.

 How to Choose an Auto Insurance Company

 The auto insurance industry is closely regulated by the government, and every car insurance company must provide information concerning the health of their company on a quarterly basis.
-This oversight creates confidence in the insurance industry’s ability to insure individuals and company’s against loss.
-When choosing an insurance company, review the following ratings for each company of interest.
+This oversight creates confidence in the insurance industry’s ability to

 A.M.
 Best Company Rating

 Since 1905 the A.M.
 Best Company of Oldwick, New Jersey, has published A+, A, B+, B, C+ or C grades for every insurance company that sells insurance across the United States.
 This report is available at most public libraries or of course at ambest.com.
 The strongest ratings for insurance companies are stated as, “Most substantial,” or “Most favorable.”
 Descriptive words, such as “very,” are used to indicate companies that are not as strong as the highest rated insurers.
 If a qualifier does not precede the company description, the financial strength of the company is weaker than its peers.

 Customer Service/Complaint Ratio

 A specific rating scale for customer service departments does not exist, but one of the ways to know how well an insurance company handles customer requests and claims is to evaluate the insurer’s complaint ratio